FanDuel Missouri promo code pre-registration: Get up to $400 in bonus bets by signing up, making a $5 wager

 FanDuel Missouri offers $100 in bonus bets during Missouri betting pre-registration, plus an additional $300 in bonus bets if your initial $5 wager wins

-The growing list of states that offer sports betting will add another shortly as Missouri sports betting goes live on December 1.
-However, pre-registration is available now for Missourians courtesy of the newest FanDuel promo code, which offers up to $400 in bonus bets.
-All you have to do is register before Dec.
-1 to receive $100 in bonus bets upon signing up, plus another $300 in bonus bets if your initial $5 wager wins.
-Missouri residents shouldn't hesitate to jump on this special.
+No matter which sports teams you root for, everyone loves a bargain.
+The latest FanDuel promo code provides just that in anticipation of Missouri sports betting going live on Dec.
+1. This special offers up to $400 in bonus bets as users will receive $100 in bonus bets upon signing up, plus another $300 in bonus bets if your initial $5 wager wins.
+Whether you're a fan of the Chiefs, Royals, Cardinals or Blues, this is a steal of a deal.
 Click here to claim the latest FanDuel promo code:

 For the full terms and conditions and how to claim the promo, read our FanDuel promo code review.